 Preston bus station was opened in 1969 and replaced several bus stations and street terminals around the centre.
 It has 80 bays and large concourses and 4 floors of car parking - each floor having 2 levels although the top floor is now closed.

 In 2014 the station was sold to Lancashire County Council (LCC) for £1.
-In 2015 LCC have shortlisted 5 potential designs for solution and a public vote has a 10% say in the outcome.
+In 2015 LCC have shortlisted 5 potential designs for a Youth Zone on the west concourse and a public vote has a 10% say in the outcome.
 See below for photos and more about the design competition.